soraxas/firmware/README.md

     $ifNotDoubletap break
     <tap CapsLock>

+Or (with newer releases):

+    $holdKey leftShift
+    $ifDoubletap tapKey capsLock

 Smart toggle (if tapped, locks layer; if used with a key, acts as a secondary role):

     $holdLayer mouse
     $ifNotInterrupted toggleLayer mouse

-Regular secondary role:
+Regular secondary role: (Activates the secondary role immediately and if no other key is pressed prior to its release, activates the primary role on release.)

     $holdLayer mouse
     $ifInterrupted break
     <regular action>

+You can refer to layers of different keymaps via a set of `keymapLayer` commands.
+E.g.:

+    $holdKeymapLayer QWR base

 Mapping shift/nonshift scancodes independently:

     $ifShift suppressMods write 4
     $ifNotShift write %

-The following applies global settings.
+The following applies some global settings.
 Namely turns off sticky modifiers (i.e., modifiers of composite keystrokes will apply but will no longer stick) so that composite actions don't affect external mouse.
-Furthermore, it enables separation of composite keystrokes, and increases update delay - this may be useful if macro playback needs to be slown down (e.g., because some software does not register short taps) or if artificial delays need to be introduced for some reason.
+Furthermore, it enables separation of composite keystrokes, and increases update delay - this may be useful if macro playback needs to be slown down or if artificial delays need to be introduced for reason (e.g., because some software does not register short taps).
 (Recommended values are 0,1,0.)

     $setStickyModsEnabled 0
     $setSplitCompositeKeystroke 1